-(3) Three years of above qualifying experience maybe accepted in lieu of the university degree.
+(3) Three years of the above qualifying experience with a Bachelor’s Degree.

 - Experience in research and report writing is required;

-- Experience with UN or International organization is required;
+- Experience with UN or International organization is an advantage;

-- Knowledge of UN Rules and Regulations is desirable;
+- Knowledge of UN Rules and Regulations is an advantage;

-- Knowledge of the Central governorates in the AOR is an advantage.
+- Knowledge of the Southern governorates in the Area of Responsibility is an advantage.

 How to apply: